willyogo/yayornay/docs/architecture/components.md

 This component provides a form for submitting new proposals.
 It handles proposal creation workflow (implementation details may vary).

 ### ViewToggle.tsx
 This component provides a toggle interface for switching between views.
 It displays buttons for each available view and calls `onChange` when a view is selected.
+The "Propose" button is conditionally shown only when the user has a Noun balance.
+The "Wallet" button is always visible for server wallet management.

+### ServerWalletDisplay.tsx
+This component provides a UI for managing CDP server wallets.
+It displays the server wallet address, allows copying the address to clipboard, and provides a form to send testnet ETH transactions.
+Key features:
+- **Wallet Address Display**: Shows the CDP-managed server wallet address with copy functionality
+- **Send Transaction Form**: Form to send Base Sepolia testnet ETH to any address
+- **Transaction Tracking**: Displays transaction hash with link to BaseScan explorer
+- **Error Handling**: Shows clear error messages and loading states
+- **Validation**: Validates Ethereum address format and ETH amounts

+The component uses the `useServerWallet` hook to automatically create or retrieve the user's server wallet, and calls the `send-transaction` Edge Function to execute transactions.
+It integrates with wagmi's `useAccount` hook to get the connected wallet address for mapping to the server wallet.

+**State Management**:
+- Uses `useServerWallet` hook for wallet address and loading state
+- Local state for form inputs (recipient address, amount)
+- Local state for transaction status (success, error, transaction hash)
+- Copy-to-clipboard state for visual feedback

+**Props**: None (uses hooks for all data)

+**Dependencies**:
+- `useAccount` from wagmi - Gets connected wallet address
+- `useServerWallet` - Manages server wallet lifecycle
+- `supabase` client - Calls Edge Functions
+- `parseEther` from viem - Converts ETH amounts to wei

 ## Component Communication Patterns